Eric Abidal: Monaco return

 On 8 July 2013, 33-year-old Abidal returned to Monaco after more than one decade, signing for one season with the option of a further one.
 After helping the principality team secure a place in the Champions League in his debut campaign, he agreed to a one-year contract extension.

 Olympiacos

-On 5 July 2014, two days after renewing his link to Monaco, Abidal signed a two-year contract with Olympiacos FC.
+On 5 July 2014, two days after renewing his contract with Monaco, Abidal signed a two-year contract with Olympiacos.
+Despite being in the latter stages of his career, Abidal brought valuable experience and leadership to the team, helping solidify the defense during the early part of the 2014–15 Super League Greece season.
+He made nine league appearances for the club and also featured in UEFA Champions League matches.
 On 19 December, however, he retired from the game for personal reasons.

 Return to Barcelona

 Abidal returned to Barcelona in June 2018, replacing Roberto Fernández as the club's director of football.
 He was sacked on 18 August 2020, following the 8–2 defeat against FC Bayern Munich in the Champions League quarter-finals.

 International career

 Abidal earned 67 caps for the France national team, his debut coming on 18 August 2004 in a friendly with Bosnia and Herzegovina.
 He was selected for the 2006 FIFA World Cup, playing all the games and minutes in the country's runner-up campaign as left-back, with the exception of the match against Togo, from which he was suspended after earning two yellow cards in the first two fixtures.
 In the final against Italy, he scored his penalty shootout attempt.

 Again under Raymond Domenech, Abidal was first-choice during the Euro 2008 qualifying campaign.
 In the final stages, he appeared against Italy as a centre-back, but conceded a penalty and was sent off in the first half of an eventual 2–0 loss and group stage exit.
 He played against Uruguay and Mexico in the 2010 World Cup again as stopper, opting out of the next game against host country South Africa as the French side again left the competition after only three matches.